 Chiropractors commonly help in cases of chronic pain of a mechanical nature.

-How Does Chiropractic Help Back Pain?
+How does Chiropractic Help With Back Pain?

 Depending on the cause of your back pain, manual therapy such as chiropractic may be beneficial to you.